 Kingdom Hearts characters are a big part of what makes this series so special.
 So, in this guide, we take you on a tour of all the quirky individuals you encounter along the way, from original characters, to those you’ll likely recognize from iconic Disney properties and other Square Enix games.
-We also take a look at their personalities, and the types of roles they play, so you can keep on top of all the KH characters this wildly lore-rich universe.
+We also take a look at their personalities, and the types of roles they play, so you can keep on top of all the KH characters in this wildly lore-rich universe.

 If you’re a fan of Kingdom Hearts and looking for more adventures on the Switch, be sure to check out our lists of the best Switch RPGs and the best Switch adventure games.
 And if it’s the Disney themes that pull you in, you can take a look at our Disney Twisted Wonderland tier list and Twisted Wonderland cards.

 To kick things off, let’s start with the original Kingdom Hearts characters.
 Kingdom Hearts may feature plenty of familiar faces from other franchises, but it also has a host of brilliant original characters that stand at the core of its world and massively complex lore.

 The main protagonist of the series, and the sole playable character in the first game, Kingdom Hearts Sora is a bright, optimistic young man.
 He lives on Destiny Islands with his closest friends, Riku and Kairi, but is torn away when his home is engulfed in darkness.
 He finds himself in possession of a weapon of light, called the Keyblade, and embarks on a journey with Donald and Goofy to protect other worlds from the heartless, hoping to find his friends and Mickey in the process.